Newcastle Reservoirs: European

 The Newcastle convict station at first relied on spring water, although public and private wells were gradually sunk, their numbers increasing with the coming of free settlers.
 Most inhabitants of inner Newcastle and of the colliery townships that multiplied from the 1840s onwards made do with what surface water could be found, while water-carters made a good living even if their product was poor.
 Some better quality houses were provided with roof-fed in-ground water tanks.
 Even these, however, were liable to contamination from household cesspits and runoff.
 Those who could obtain only "stagnant, impure or putrid-smelling water" and could not afford sand-filled filtration vessels were advised to strain it through a linen cloth into "a large clay flower pot containing successive layers of sand, gravel and charcoal".
 From the hole at the bottom, stuffed with sponge, might come acceptable water, although bathing and clothes washing remained problematic.

 The use of the "English filter", as sand filtration was called after the Metropolis Water Act 1852 (UK) made its use compulsory amongst London water companies, was effective in reducing contamination because of the formation of a "slimy layer", which with the development of germ theory was understood to harbour the microbial communities that trapped organic material, bacteria, viruses and cysts.

 During protracted periods of drought, some colliery companies supplied their settlements with water brought by rail from Maitland, while some families made do with locomotive water.
 The consequences of contaminated water were demonstrated by diarrhoea, dystentery, diphtheria, scarlet fever, typhoid and cholera, particularly among infants.
 The lack of reticulated water militated against horticulture and encouraged a dusty atmosphere.
 Some thought that poor water quality increased the local consumption of alcoholic beverages.

 In 1866 the Newcastle municipality established a water committee, which in 1875 engaged engineer Francis Bell to recommend a central water source; but no consensus was arrived at.
-George Alfred Lloyd, Member for Newcastle, then lobbied for a properly-capitalised Hunter River District Water Supply that would serve not only Newcastle and the colliery townships but also East Maitland, West Maitland and other centres.
+George Alfred Lloyd, Member for Newcastle, then lobbied for a properly capitalised Hunter River District Water Supply that would serve not only Newcastle and the colliery townships but also East Maitland, West Maitland and other centres.

 As Newcastle was only one of numerous Australasian towns requiring such as scheme, action was taken by the public sector.
 In 1876, on the recommendation of G.R.
 Stephenson (nephew of the famed George Stephenson), William Clark M.Inst.C.E.
-(1821-1880), an eminent English-born engineer, was identified by the Colonial Office and engaged by the NSW Government to advise on the water supply and drainage of Sydney.
+(1821-1880), an eminent English-born engineer, was identified by the Colonial Office and engaged by the Government of New South Wales to advise on the water supply and drainage of Sydney.
 During his two years in NSW, Clark also advised on schemes for Newcastle, Bathurst, Goulburn, Orange, Adelaide and Brisbane, and afterwards for both Wellington and Christchurch.
 Clark was a most versatile engineer whose accomplishments included the designing of a water supply and sewerage scheme for Calcutta; the heating and ventilation of important public buildings; the construction of railways; and the joint invention of the steam roller.